kahseng94/Interpreter-for-Core/CoreInterpreterPart1ShrtPkgSrcPartDist/README.md

 # README
 ## How to compile:
-1)import this zip file into eclipse
+1. import this zip file into eclipse
-2)OSU library component should be included
+2. OSU library component should be included
-3)To Run TokenizerTest with arguments:
+3. To Run TokenizerTest with arguments:
   Run > Run Configurations > Arguments
   and Enter your command line arguments in the Program Arguments box.
   Then Apply and run.